JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 - a vector produces a single column with one row per entry
 - a named tuple of vectors produces one column per field with one row per entry in the vectors
 - a `DataFrame` or a matrix produces as many rows and columns as it contains; note that returning a `DataFrame` should be avoided due to its poor performance when the number of groups is large

+The kind of return value and the number and names of columns must be the same for all groups.

+As a special case, if a tuple or vector of pairs is passed (form 3 above), each function is required to return a single value or vector, which will produce each a separate column.

 The name for the resulting column can be chosen either by passing a named tuple of pairs, or by returning a named tuple or a data frame.
 If no name is provided, it is generated automatically.
 For functions taking a single column (first form), the input column name is concatenated with the function name: for standard functions like `mean` this will produce columns with names like `SepalLength_mean`; for anonymous functions like `x -> sqrt(x)^e`, the produced columns will be `SepalLength_function`.
 For functions taking multiple columns (second form), names are `x1`, `x2`, etc.